suryayousufzai/univ-event-portal/docs/Requirement_Specification.md

 ### PO Review and Approval
 _Product Owner:_ Marwa Paiman
 Review date: November 12, 2025
-_Approval statement:_ "I have reviewed this Requirements Specification and confirm it correctly reflects the current product vision and priorities.
-I accept the SRS as the starting point for creating the Product Backlog and Sprint work."
+_Approval statement:_ "I have read this Requirements Specification and ensured that it is an accurate representation of the current product vision and priorities.
+I agree with the SRS as my initial point to develop the Product Backlog and Sprint work."